Home

 Lexapro Review

-Lexapro (generic name: escitalopram) is used to treat anxiety in adults and major depressive disorder in adults and adolescents who are at least 12 years old.
+Lexapro (generic name: escitalopram) is a prescription medication used to treat anxiety in adults and major depressive disorder in adults and adolescents who are at least 12 years old.

 Dosage